Ajith-ajay/login-signup-mongodb/README.md

 ## Overview

 This the fullstack for login and sing-up page with profile also.
-Here i use mysql as database for saving the username and password information in a seperate table , this table is used to determine the account is already exist or not by applying the where clause in sql.
+Here i use mongoDB as database for saving the username and password information in a seperate table , this table is used to determine the account is already exist or not by applying the where clause in sql.
 If the email already in table the login page is redirected.
 If the email is not in the table then redirect to sign-up page.
 In the table the email column as primary key to avoid the repetation of the email.

 ## Required Modules

     1.http
     2.express
     3.body-parser
-    4.mysql2
+    4.mongoose
     5.express-handlebars
     6.path